Psychological effects of acne

 What psychosocial problems does acne cause?

-The psychological and social impacts of acne are a huge concern, especially because acne affects adolescents at a time they are developing their personalities.
-During this time, peer acceptance is very important to the teenager and unfortunately it has been found that there are strong links between physical appearance and attractiveness is highly linked with peer status.
+The psychological and social impacts of acne are a huge concern, especially because acne affects adolescents at a crucial period when they are developing their personalities.
+During this time, peer acceptance is very important to the teenager and unfortunately it has been found that there are strong links between physical appearance and attractiveness and peer status.

 In recent years, open discussions between patients and medical professionals have revealed the impact acne has on the psyche.
 The following are some of the problems that patients with acne may face.